brad-mengchi/asplos21_ae_script/README.md

   RAY_TP,1.04707522351
 ```

-The output name for workloads and techniques are little different, so we attach a table below:
+The output name for workloads and techniques are little different, so we attach two tables below:

 Set | Workload name | output name
 ----|----|----
 Dynasoar|TRAF|trafficV